Is Prague a great place to live as an expat?

 Unlike some other moves I’ve made, I had a job almost entirely lined up before I arrived.

-I applied and interviewed for a few jobs before I arrived, and I was offered one in Liberec, which is a much smaller city in the north of the Czech Republic.
+I applied and interviewed for a few jobs before I arrived, and I was offered one in Liberec, a much smaller city in the north of the Czech Republic.

-Because of its size, we decided it was better to stick with Prague so my boyfriend would have better work prospects as he doesn’t speak Czech, so he was relying on the tourist industry for work.
+Because of its size, we decided it was better to stick with Prague so my boyfriend would have better work prospects as he doesn’t speak Czech, so he relied on the tourist industry for work.

 I also had started the process on my visa and was in touch with the woman (her contact is something I’d be happy to share one-on-one with someone) who would help.